colabottles/toddl/posts/war-and-peace-my-version.md

 I have been beaten down too much and been told I am not good enough too many times and I know that is not the case, but the fact remains, those voices still are there, they still speak and when another rejection email comes in the inbox, it is just another case of I am never going to be good enough even with the skills I have and the learning I do daily.
 Never good enough.

-My heart tells me to quit. that it can't take any more rejection.
+My heart tells me to quit.
+That it can't take any more rejection.
 There are issues behind that which I won't go into.
 My gut, my gut tells me to keep fighting like I always have and never quit.
 I have ten to fifteen years left in me and I'm not to stop now.

 I don't know or think I have it in me anymore.
 The constant being beaten down needs to end.